E-government: Disadvantages

 The main disadvantages concerning e-government are that there exists a digital divide and digital inequalities that bar certain people from accessing the full benefits of digitization.
-When presented as the only option to access an essential service, those who do not have public access to computers and the internet, or do not have adequate knowledge on how to use them, suffer.
+When presented as the only option to access an essential service, those who do not have public access to computers and the Internet, or do not have adequate knowledge on how to use them, suffer.

-Other disadvantages include the reliability of information on the web and issues that could influence and bias public opinions.
-There are many considerations and potential implications of implementing and designing e-government, including disintermediation of the government and its citizens, digital self-determination of citizens in a global internet network, impacts on economic, social, and political factors, vulnerability to cyber attacks, and disturbances to the status quo in these areas.
+Other disadvantages include the reliability of information on the Web and issues that could influence and bias public opinions.
+There are many considerations and potential implications of implementing and designing e-government, including disintermediation of the government and its citizens, digital self-determination of citizens in a global Internet network, impacts on economic, social, and political factors, vulnerability to cyberattacks, and disturbances to the status quo in these areas.

 The political nature of public sector forms are also cited as disadvantages to e-government systems.

 Cost

 Although "a prodigious amount of money has been spent" on the development and implementation of e-government, some say it has yielded only a mediocre result.
 The outcomes and effects of trial Internet-based government services are often difficult to gauge or users find them unsatisfactory.

-According to Gartner, Worldwide IT spending is estimated to total $3.6 trillion in 2011 which is 5.1% increase from the year 2010 ($3.4 trillion).
+According to Gartner, worldwide IT spending is estimated to total $3.6 trillion in 2011, which is 5.1% increase from the year 2010 ($3.4 trillion).